kylew239/kylew239.github.io/_in_progress/crazyflie.md

 ## Verification
-In order to ensure that the drone was flying the correct path, I used OpenCV to help trace the path of the drone.
-The code for this is in `light_painting/script/visualize.py`.
-This script was used in both demo videos to help visualize the paths flown.
+In order to ensure that the drone was flying the correct path, I used OpenCV to help trace the path of the drone in `light_painting/script/visualize.py` This script was used in both demo videos to help visualize the paths flown.

 This diagram shows the logic flow of this script.